MainfluxLabs/docs/docs/api.md

 ## Group Memberships

 ### Create Memberships
-To create group memberships, you need the group ID, member IDs, member roles and a `user_token` Only roles defined on [Roles Section](authorization.md#roles) are allowed.
+To create group memberships, you need the group ID, member IDs, their roles and a `user_token`.

 > Must-have: `user_token`, `group_id`, `member_id` and `role`

+The `group_memberships` field is a list of membership objects, each representing a user you want to **add** to the group.

+Each object must include:

+- **member_id**: The UUID of the user to be added to the group.
+  Must refer to an existing registered user.

+- **role**: The role to assign to the user within the group.
+  Only roles listed in the [Roles Section](authorization.md#roles) are allowed.

 ```bash
 curl -isSX POST http://localhost/groups/<group_id>/memberships -d '{"group_memberships":{"member_id":"123e4567-e89b-12d3-a456-426614174000","role":"viewer"}}' -H "Authorization: Bearer <user_token>" -H 'Content-Type: application/json'